michael-go/ml-env/README.md

 ## Usage

-To sync/install all packages start JupyterLab in the virtual-env:
+To sync/install all packages and start JupyterLab in the virtual-env:
 ```
 ./lab.sh
 ```